 Once all the modifications are complete and everything is as it should be, you get the official handover and the WAV is now with you for the duration of however long your contract, lease etc maybe.

 Since receiving my van, my independence has soared.
 I no longer have to depend on my husband to take me places and my husband no longer has to strain his back getting my heavy electric chair up and down ramps while getting it in & out of the car boot.
 So I would say a win, win all round.

 One thing I will say though, a little warning so to speak, I didn’t account for the sheer size of the vehicle.
 It took me some time to feel confident driving such a big vehicle, this is something to bear in mind when making a choice on the vehicle you want/need.

 It is NOISY and bloody uncomfortable as a passenger!!
 Disappointed is an understatement, to say the least!
 As a passenger, my electric wheelchair is held in place via a floor locking device and a seat belt.
 I feel every bump on the road and for someone who suffers terrible back pain most days, this plays havoc.

 If I’m a front seat passenger (as I can transfer), the ride is much smoother indeed.
 The trouble is, I don’t want to have to transfer from my wheelchair to the driver’s seat and then onto the front passenger seat every time I’m a passenger.
 I mean, the reason for being a passenger on any day is due to pain.

 Noise?
 OMG, the van makes such a racket.
-The ramp rattles and shakes, you think you can hear every nut and bolt moving.
-Because of this don’t try and have a conversation in the back, it’s almost impossible and even worse if you’re trying to talk to either the driver and/or the front passenger.
+The ramp rattles and shakes, it sounds like you can hear every nut and bolt moving.
+Because of this, don’t try and have a conversation in the back, it’s almost impossible and even worse if you’re trying to talk to either the driver and/or the front passenger.

 There have been many times I have felt quite alone on a journey because I can’t hear others talking to me.
 Maybe I should just plug in some headphones and go off into my own little world!